Network resilience: Tipping points in ecological networks

-Thanks to the accumulation of the empirical data of regime shifts, an open online repository of regime shift syntheses and case studies have been built, which is called the regime shift database \cite{biggs2018regime}.
-This database currently contains 35 types of regime shifts, more than 300 specific case studies based on a literature review of over 1000 scientific papers, and a set of 75 categorical variables about the i) main drivers of change, ii) impacts on ecosystem services, ecosystem processes and human well-being, iii) land use, ecosystem type and spatial-temporal scale at which each regime shift typically occurs, iv) possible managerial options and v) assessment of the reversibility of the regime shift, the level of uncertainty related to the existence of the regime shift, and its underlying mechanism \cite{rocha2015regime}.
-These regime shift attributes could be used to fit statistical models to explore the role of cross-scale interactions \cite{rocha2018cascading}.
+Following the accumulation of empirical data on regime shifts, an open online repository of regime shift syntheses and case studies, called the regime shift database, has been built \cite{biggs2018regime}.
+This database currently covers 35 types of regime shifts, more than 300 specific case studies based on a literature review of over 1000 scientific papers, and a set of 75 categorical variables that represent i) the main drivers of change; ii) the impact of regime shifts on ecosystem services, ecosystem processes and human well-being; iii) the land use, ecosystem type and spatial-temporal scale at which each regime shift typically occurs; iv) possible managerial options; and v) the assessment of the reversibility of the regime shift, the level of uncertainty related to the existence of the regime shift, and its underlying mechanism \cite{rocha2015regime}.
+These regime shift attributes can be used to fit statistical models that explore the role of cross-scale interactions \cite{rocha2018cascading}.
 For example, drivers include natural and human-induced changes that have been identified as directly or indirectly producing a regime shift \cite{nelson2006anthropogenic}.
 The same driver can induce different regime shifts.
-Note that drivers, dynamics operate outside the feedback mechanisms of the system, thus they are variables independent of the dynamics of the system.
-Direct drivers are those that influence the internal processes or create feedbacks underlying a regime shift.
+Note that drivers and dynamics operate outside the feedback mechanisms of the system; thus, they are variables that are independent of the dynamics of the system.
+Direct drivers are those that influence the internal processes of the system or create feedback underlying a regime shift.
 Indirect drivers alter one or more direct drivers.
-By mining the interactions between regime shifts and drivers, a bipartite network is constructed in Ref \cite{rocha2015regime}, and two networks can be projected from it.
+By mining the interactions between regime shifts and drivers, a bipartite network is constructed in Ref \cite{rocha2015regime}, from which two networks can be projected.
 The first is a network of drivers connected by the regime they caused.
 The second is a network of regime shifts connected by the drivers they share.
 These two projected networks are shown in Fig. \ref{BipartiteShiftDriver}.
 The analysis of regime-driver networks demonstrates that reducing the risk of regime shifts requires integrated action on multiple dimensions of global change across scales.
-Thus, Rocha et al. \cite{rocha2018cascading} give a more comprehensive analysis of cascading regime shifts within and across scales.
+Rocha et al. \cite{rocha2018cascading} give a more comprehensive analysis of cascading regime shifts within and across scales.